dartartem/event-sourcing-examples/README.md

 # About the examples

-There are currently the following versions of the example application:

-  * java-spring - a Java and Spring Boot example
+There is currently a Java and Spring Boot example: java-spring
-  * scala-spring - a Scala and Spring Boot example (NOTE: this version is lagging the Java Spring and hasn't been updated in a longtime.)

-Other examples will be added shortly including a Scala/Play example.

 For more information, please see the [wiki](../../wiki)